unisonweb/olddocsite/_includes/gettingstarted.markdown

 * `[Nat]` is the syntax for the type which is lists of natural numbers (terms like `[0,1,2]` and `[3,4,5]`, and `[]` will have this type), and more generally `[Foo]` is the type of lists whose elements have type `Foo`.
 * Any lowercase variable in a type signature is assumed to be _universally quantified_, so `[a] -> [a]` really means and could be written `forall a . [a] -> [a]`, which is the type of functions that take a list whose elements are any type, and return a list of elements of that same type.

-### Names are separate metadata and renaming is fast and 100% accurate
+### Names are stored separately from definitions so renaming is fast and 100% accurate

-The Unison codebase, in its definititon for `reverse`, doesn't store the names for the definitions it depends on.
+The Unison codebase, in its definititon for `reverse`, doesn't store the names for the definitions it depends on (like the `foldl` function).
 All definitions in Unison are given a unique, content-based hash, and references to dependencies use this hash.
-As a result, we can change the name(s) associated with a definition easily.
+As a result, changing the name(s) associated with a definition is easy as pie.

-`reverse` is defined using `List.foldl`.
+Let's try this out. `reverse` is defined using `List.foldl`.
+Geez, "foldl", what the heck is that??
 Down with pointless abbreviations!
 Let's rename that to `List.foldLeft`.
-Try this out (you can use tab completion if you like):
+Try out the following command (you can use tab completion here to help if you like):

 ```
 .> move.term base.List.foldl base.List.foldLeft